Why Spanish speakers in US are under fire

 Ms Suda told the Washington Post the incident left her feeling uncomfortable speaking her own language.

-Days later, on the other side of the US in New York City, a footage of a lawyer threatening Spanish-speaking staff at a restaurant lit up social media.
+Days later, on the other side of the US in New York City, footage of a lawyer threatening Spanish-speaking staff at a restaurant lit up social media.

 In the video the man threatens to call Immigration and Customs Enforcement (ICE), the agency responsible for deportations from the US, after hearing restaurant staff speaking to each other in Spanish.